naelmostafa/multi-threaded-webServer/README.md

 ---

 ## Server
-- It is a standalone multi-threaded web server that can be used to serve multiple requests at the same time with pipelining.
+- It is a standalone multi-threaded web server.
+- It is capable of handling multiple clients simultaneously.
+- It is capable of handling multiple requests simultaneously.

 ## Client
 - Standalone simple client that can be used to send requests to the server.
+- Supports GET, POST methods.
+- Supports caching using shelve which is persistence dictionary.

 ## How to run the project
 - Run the server: